 When the global pandemic COVID-19 hit the world earlier this year and almost everyone was suddenly required to start working from home, I noticed that there were typically two responses from organisations:

-- Most organisations panicked because they were using an out-dated technology setup and therefore not ready to allow their people to effectively work remotely
+- Most organisations panicked because they were using an outdated technology setup and therefore not ready to allow their people to work remotely, effectively

 - The other organisations some time ago had the insight to modernise their technology by moving to the cloud, allowing for remote working and therefore they focused on how to adapt and strengthen their existing setup and practices